Measles, Mumps, and Rubella

 20% of unvaccinated people who get measles need to be hospitalized.
 Measles can also cause pneumonia and encephalitis.

-Two doses of the vaccine prevents 97% of measles infection, and the 3% of people who can still get infected have milder symptoms.
+Two doses of the vaccine prevents 97% of measles infections, and the 3% of people who can still get infected have milder symptoms.

 From 2000 to 2015, measles vaccination saved more than 20 million lives worldwide.